 The program fosters and sustains a vibrant community of exceptionally talented math students, esteemed professors, dedicated teaching fellows, and dynamic local mentors.
 This accomplished group is connected in-person at the annual World Science Festival in New York City and digitally through a robust social learning platform featuring interactive online courses, as well as riveting lectures and live sessions by leading scientists.

-Applications are now being accepted from students who:
+Applications are now being accepted for the 2019 cohort from students who:

 – Demonstrate exceptional mathematical ability

 – Are highly motivated and interested to learn outside the formal school setting

 – Can understand and communicate complex mathematical and scientific ideas in English

 – Have access to a computer with good internet connectivity